The

 1.Battle of Thermopylae, the famous battle of the Persian Wars in 480 BC, in which an alliance of Greek city-states of about 6,700 men fought the invading

-242,000 men, at the pass of Thermopylae in central Greece.
+Persian Empire, which had an army of about 242,000 men, at the pass of Thermopylae in central Greece.
 Vastly outnumbered, the Greeks held back the Persians for three days in one of history's most famous last stands.
 A small force led by

-Xerxes I of Persia could pass.
+King Leonidas of Sparta blocked the only road through which the massive army of Xerxes I of Persia could pass.
 After three days of battle, a local resident named

 Ephialtes is believed to have betrayed the Greeks by revealing a mountain path that led behind the Greek lines.
 Dismissing the rest of the army, King Leonidas stayed behind with 300 Spartans, 700 Thespian volunteers, 400 Thebans that had been pressed into service and 900